Tuesday, December 12, 2017

 2) What do you wear when you're writing?

 This was asked by courtesy of a friend who couldn't be there but had apparently hoped that I wore some special outfit I wear to put myself in a creative mood.
-The dull truth is, I wear whatever I threw on that day.
+The dull truth is, I wear whatever I throw on that day.

-If I'm writing in the evenings (Monday through Friday), I'm wearing whatever I wrote to work: usually, button-down shirt and jeans If I'm writing in the morning (Saturday and Sunday), I'm probably still in my pajamas.
+If I'm writing in the evenings (Monday through Friday), I'm wearing whatever I wore to work: usually, button-down shirt and jeans If I'm writing in the morning (Saturday and Sunday), I'm probably still in my pajamas.

 3) Where did you come up with the name Grimstad?